-Welcome to the website of the Independent Catholic Church of North America (ICCONA).
+Welcome to the website of ICCONA.
 We are truly Catholic because we follow Sacred Scriptures and Sacred Tradition as our “one deposit of Faith.”
 Most people refer to the word “Catholic,” and immediately infer that we are Roman Catholics.

 Although we share the “One, Holy, Catholic, and Apostolic” Faith, which makes us “Catholic,” we are not in communion with the Roman Catholic Church.
 However, we do share the same core beliefs with the Roman Catholic Church, the conservative Old Catholic Rites, conservative Episcopal Rites, the Rites of the Orthodox community, the Anglo-Catholic churches, and others who adhere to the principles of the Faith as handed down to us from the Holy Apostles and the Early Church Fathers.
 We boldly proclaim these principles of faith and morals believed “everywhere, always, and by all.”

 ICCONA strongly asserts that division in the Body of Christ causes our Lord to grieve; He prayed that we might all be one; further, there is no disputed issue among these various expressions of the faith that is important enough to justify separation.
-The Independent Catholic Church of North America (ICCONA) hold valid lines of apostolic succession, have revered the Sacred Scriptures as the Word of God, celebrate the real presence of the Body and Blood of Jesus Christ in the Holy Eucharist, and uphold historic standards of faith and morals.
+Each member of clergy within ICCONA holds valid lines of apostolic succession, revere the Sacred Scriptures as the Word of God, celebrate the real presence of the Body and Blood of Jesus Christ in the Holy Eucharist, and uphold historic standards of faith and morals.
 It is our hope and our prayer that, one day, in God's time, we may once again be re-united into one church as it was during the first thousand years of Christianity.

-ICCONA is an Independent Catholic community outside the institutional Roman church, dedicated to making the world a more compassionate place.
+ICCONA is "The Inspired, Christian, Catholic, and Orthodox church of North America, and is dedicated to making the world a more compassionate place.
 Guided by the Holy Spirit, with its own Archbishop and the Conference of Bishops, we celebrate the same Seven Sacraments and follow the spirit of reform initiated in the Second Vatican Council.
 During much of the first eleven hundred years after Jesus, there was only one church that developed different traditions.
 During its first millennium, the Early Church addressed the way the Mass and Sacraments were celebrated, the setting of the moveable annual date of Easter in the liturgical cycle, and the differing interpretations of priestly celibacy in the Western Church.

 ICCONA believes that The Most Holy Eucharist is the “Sacrament of Sacraments” in which Christ Jesus the Lord himself is contained, offered, and received.
 Through this solemn celebration, the Church continually lives, grows, and is nourished.
 The Eucharistic Sacrifice is the memorial of the death, life, and Resurrection of the Lord, in which the sacrifice of the cross is perpetuated through the ages.
 The Second Vatican Council has stated that the Holy Eucharist is the “source and summit” of all worship within the Christian life.
 Thus, the celebration of the Holy Eucharist is the action of Christ himself and the Church.
 In a very special way, the Church on earth is joined to the Church Triumphant in Heaven.
 Jesus Christ Our Lord, through the ministry of the priest, offers himself, substantially present under the presence of bread and wine, to God the Father and gives himself as spiritual food to all the faithful united with his offering.
 As we participate in the Body and Blood of Jesus Christ on earth, it is a true participation in the New and Eternal Banquet being celebrated forever in the Kingdom of Heaven.